 In this article, we will look at some of the best natural sleep remedies.
-We're going to step away for a moment from our typical CBD focus and just look at what you can do by yourself to help get a good night's rest.
+Let's clarify right away that we won't be talking about drugs, supplements, or anything like that.
+In fact, we're going to step away for a moment from our typical CBD focus and just look at what you can do by yourself to help get a good night's rest.

 But too often, we find ourselves deprived of sleep, getting three or even four hours less than our bodies need.
 Unfortunately, our society often encourages this.
 Often, we hear our co-workers bragging about how little sleep they can get and still function (usually only once they've had a load of caffeine).